Descendants of Henry II of France: Catherine de' Medici

-Catherine's father and grandfather were Lorenzo II de' Medici, Duke of Urbino and Piero the Unfortunate respectively.
+Catherine's father and grandfather were Lorenzo II de' Medici, Duke of Urbino and Piero the Unfortunate, respectively.
 The latter was a son of Lorenzo il Magnifico, the great Renaissance ruler of Florence.
 This made Catherine a scion of the illustrious House of Medici.
 Also her guardian till her marriage was Pope Clement VII, formerly Giulio De'Medici, illegitimate son of Giuliano De'Medici, brother of Lorenzo il Magnifico.
 Therefore, from her father's side, Catherine had high Italian ancestry.

 Her mother was from the House of La Tour d'Auvergne, her father being the last Count of Boulogne from the aforementioned House.
 Her maternal grandmother Jeanne de Bourbon-Vendôme was a direct patrilineal descendant of Louis, the first duke of Bourbon.
 This made Catherine a direct descendant of Louis IX of France, and of the House of Capet, albeit through a female line.
 Also this made her a 7th cousin, once removed of her husband Henry and a 6th cousin, 3 times removed of Henri of Navarre, her son-in-law.

+Ultimately both Henry and Medici, through Louis IX and the House of Capet, descended from Hugues Capet, the King of the Franks.

 Children

-During their marriage, the royal couple faced health problems with their children: their fourth child, Louis, died when he was a baby and Catherine almost died giving birth to her youngest children who were the twins, Joan and Victoria.
+During their marriage, the royal couple faced health problems with their children: their fourth child, Louis, died when he was a baby and Catherine almost died giving birth to her youngest children who were the twins, Jeanne and Victoire.
 After their birth, the doctors told Henry and Catherine that their marriage should not produce more children.

 The following table lists all the children of Henry and Catherine.